 Men courted women in the parlor or on the front porch of the young woman's home, sometimes singing songs, playing their banjo or guitar, or they went strolling to the village green.
 As yet, women did not go driving off in automobiles.
 The automobile, "or horseless carriage," was just beginning to make its appearance in the United States, disturbing the city traffic of horse drawn wagons and bicycles.
 In San Francisco and Cincinnati a speed limit was established at eight miles an hour.
 Debates in bars and at dinner tables arose over whether the horseless carriage or the horse was better transportation.
 Animal power, it was argued, was better on mud-slick roads.
 With automobiles, some said, city streets would have less horse manure and smell.

 At the turn of the century, more women were finding work outside of their homes – the result of enlarged office bureaucracies and the coming of the typewriter.
 Women had become a third of the nation's clerical workers.
 Women were also filling positions as telephone operators.
-And teaching, once a male preserve, was now eighty-six percent women – but still managed by male principals and superintendents.
+And teaching, once a male preserve, was now 86 percent female – but still managed by male principals and superintendents.